SantoshSrinivas79/tweetlord/README.md

 Platform
 ==========
-tweetlord works great both on Windows and GNU/Linux systems, but the resulting `.xlsx` dump files look prettier when opened in MS Excel app rather than in LibreOffice *(just IMHO, no holy wars required :fearful:)*.
+tweetlord works great both on Windows and GNU/Linux systems, but the resulting `.xlsx` dump files look prettier when opened in MS Excel app rather than in LibreOffice (and this is quite obvious because LibreOffice doesn't fully support `.xlsx` format anyhow :unamused:).

 Post Scriptum
 ==========